Saberqadimi/manage-payment-and-orders/README.md

 all steps of the user's purchase order."
 This package is currently under active development and there are plans to add a shopping voucher module in the future, pending support and feasibility.

+By installing this package and during the next steps, tables of address, country, province, city, order items, order registration steps, order shipping cost, inventory and price, orders, payments will be created for you.
+And with the help of seder, you value some tables and you can easily have the country of Iran along with its provinces and cities in your database.

 <a name="installation"></a>

 ## Installation